openstack/swift/doc/source/overview_erasure_code.rst

 * Or write your own!

-PyECLib uses a C based library called liberasurecode to implement the plug in infrastructure; liberasure code is available at:
+PyECLib uses a C based library called liberasurecode to implement the plug in infrastructure; liberasurecode is available at:

 * liberasurecode: https://github.com/openstack/liberasurecode